-A Tetra Pak package has a thin layer of polymer, or plastic, to prevent moisture getting in or out and to keep contents fresh.
-It is also in our caps, closures and straws.
+A Tetra Pak package has thin layers of polymer, or plastic, to prevent moisture getting in or out and to keep the product inside fresh.
+Plastic is also in our caps, closures and straws.
 Our long-term ambition is for all our chilled and ambient packages to be made from renewable alternatives to oil-based plastics.

 In 2011, we launched the industry's first caps made from bio-based polymers.
 Derived from Brazilian sugarcane ethanol, they look exactly the same as conventional caps but have a significantly lower carbon footprint.
 Where bio-based caps are available, customers can easily switch without additional investment or modifications to filling machines.
 Recyclability is not impacted, as the new materials are processed together with conventional polymers without restrictions.
 We can now offer bio-based caps for all advanced packaging formats.